jpivarski-talks/2019-05-28-lpchats-numpy-uproot-awkward/README.md

-conda create -f environment.yml             # create an isolated environment and install everything conda activate lpchats2019-uproot-awkward   # switch to that environment (maybe "source activate...") conda install jupyterlab jupyter lab                                 # runs on your machine, controlled by your web browser
+conda create -f environment.yml             # create an isolated environment and install everything conda activate lpchats2019-uproot-awkward   # switch to that environment (maybe "source activate...") conda install jupyterlab pip install --no-cache numpythia            # only one example uses numpythia; it's slow to install jupyter lab                                 # runs on your machine, controlled by your web browser
 ```